py-why/pywhy-stats/doc/api.rst

 ********************
 Independence Testing
 ********************
-Dodiscover experimentally provides an interface for conditional independence testing and conditional discrepancy testing (also known as k-sample conditional independence testing).
+Pyhy-Stats experimentally provides an interface for conditional independence testing and conditional discrepancy testing (also known as k-sample conditional independence testing).